NUISANCEMC/HEPData/README.md

 #### Binning

-The HepData table format allows for fully generic hyper-rectangular bins in any number of dimensions.
+The HEPData table format allows for fully generic hyper-rectangular bins in any number of dimensions.
 This is generic enough for any measurement that the authors are aware of.
 If your measurement makes use of non-hyper-rectangular bins, see [What To Do If My Measurement Doesn't Fit?](#what-to-do-if-my-measurement-doesn-t-fit) for ideas.

 #### Units

-The units, where applicable, for each independent variable axis must be clearly defined in the appropriate HepData metadata.
+The units, where applicable, for each independent variable axis must be clearly defined in the appropriate HEPData metadata.
 The units returned by the [Projection](#projections) functions described below must match the units declared on the independent variable axis, no units parsing or automatic conversion will be performed.

 ### Dependent Variables